MaedehLo/Plos-One_Manuscript/README.md

 # Plos-One_Manuscript
-Measuring alignment of structural proteins in engineered tissue constructs using polarized Raman spectroscopy
+Measuring Alignment of Structural Proteins in Engineered Tissue Constructs Using Polarized Raman Spectroscopy